-Employees of Bonner County shall not:
+Employees of Bonner County may not:

-- 1. Be present in the workplace under the influence of drugs, alcohol, illegal substances or other legal substances which would impair the ability of the employee to perform his/her work competently or which would threaten the safety or well-being of other workers or the public. - 2.
+- Be present in the workplace under the influence of drugs, alcohol, illegal substances or other legal substances which would impair the ability of the employee to perform his/her work competently or which would threaten the safety or wellbeing of other County employees or the public. - 2.
 Possess alcohol in County buildings except as pre-approved by the Board of County Commissioners. - 3.
-Engage in abusive conduct to fellow employees or to the public, or use abusive language in the presence of fellow employees or the public.
-Abusive language shall include profanity and loud or harassing speech. - 4.
-Sleep or be absent from the employee's work station when on duty.
-Employees shall be attentive to their work at all times. - 5.
-Engage in malicious gossip and/or spread rumors, engage in behavior designed to create discord and lack of harmony, or willfully interfere with another employee's work output or encourage others to do the same. - 6.
-Use work time for personal business, including the selling of goods or services to the general public.
-Employees should minimize the amount of work time spent on similar activities engaged in with fellow employees. - 7.
-Use work time or public premises to promote religious beliefs to members of the public or fellow employees.
+Engage in abusive, offensive, discriminatory, or harassing conduct to fellow employees or to the public.
+Employees also may not use abusive or offensive language in the presence of fellow employees or the public.
+Abusive language includes profanity, threats, and harassment.

+4. Sleep or be absent from the employee's workstation when on duty.
+Employees must be attentive to their work at all times.

+5. Engage in malicious gossip and/or spread rumors, engage in behavior designed to create discord and lack of harmony, or willfully interfere with another employee's work output or encourage others to do the same.

+6. Use work time for personal business, including the selling of goods or services to the 400 Rules of Employee Conduct Page | 4 general public.
+Employees should minimize the amount of work time spent on similar activities engaged in with fellow employees.

-- 8. Engage in political activities, specifically campaigning for or against any candidate of ballot issue, while on duty in public service.
-This rule shall not apply to Elected Officials. - 9.
-Provide false or misleading information on employment applications, job performance reports, or any other related personnel documents or papers. - 10.
+- 7. Use work time or public premises to promote religious beliefs to members of the public or fellow employees. - Engage in campaigning or other political activities for or against any candidate of ballot issue, while on duty in public service.
+This rule does not apply to Elected Officials. - 9.
+Provide false or misleading information on employment applications, job performance reports, requests for leaves of absence, or any other related personnel documents, reports, or papers. - 10.
 Destroy without proper authorization, alter, falsify or steal the whole or any part of a police report or any record kept as part of the official governmental records of the County (I.C. §§ 18-3201 and 18-3202). - 11.
-Discriminate in the treatment of co-workers or members of the public on the basis of race, religion, gender, age, disability or national origin. - 12.
+Discriminate in the treatment of co-workers or members of the public on the basis of race, religion, gender, age, disability, national origin, or any other protected category under applicable law, or harass a County employee or member of the public based on any protected category under applicable law. - 12.
 Smoke, except in designated outdoor smoking areas if so provided.
 This includes no smoking in County vehicles. - 13.
-Abuse employee benefit offerings by taking unjustified PTO/CAT leave, unearned PTO/CAT leave or otherwise participate in a scheme or deception designed to create incorrect personnel records or to claim benefits which are not earned in accordance with policy. - 14.
-Violate rules concerning absence from the workplace without proper authorization.
-Employees must obtain prior permission as required by policy for use of PTO leave, CAT leave, bereavement, or other types of leave granted by this Policy Manual. - 15.
+Abuse employee benefit offerings by taking unjustified sick leave, unearned vacation leave, or otherwise participating in conduct designed to create incorrect personnel records or to claim benefits which are not earned in accordance with policy. - 14.
+Violate rules concerning absence from the workplace without proper authorization. - 15.
 Engage in prolonged visits with co-workers, children, friends, or family members that interfere with the course of work in the office or department in which the employee serves. - 16.
-Use of communication equipment in the workplace in a manner that violates policy or which disrupts workplace activities. - 17.
+Use of communication, technology, or County equipment in a manner that violates any County policy that disrupts workplace activities, or that otherwise negatively impacts the County's public reputation. - 17.
 Engage in criminal conduct of any kind while on duty or off.
-Bonner County employees are expected to behave in a lawful and socially acceptable manner and failure to do so is a violation of the trust placed in such employees by the public and the Elected Official or department head. - 18.
-Violate any lawful rule established by the Elected Official or department head to maintain order and productivity in the workplace. - 19.
-Unlawfully harass a fellow worker or member of the public at any time while in active service at Bonner County, as outlined in the Discriminatory Workplace Harassment Policy and Complaint Procedure below. - Bring non-service animals (pets) to work unless the animal is part of County operations.
-Examples of acceptbable animals includes Fairground livestock, VAST program dog, or K9 dogs.
+Bonner County employees are expected to behave lawfully and in a way that protects the public reputation of the County. - 18.
+Violate any lawful rule established by the Elected Official or department head to maintain order and productivity in the workplace.

-400.4 PROHIBITION ON EXTRA-MEETING DISCUSSIONS (EMDs)
+400.5 PROHIBITION ON EXTRA-MEETING DISCUSSIONS (EMDs)